 The project was run by an elected Committee of local shareholders (known as proprietors) who employed a Surveyor to oversee the work and a Clerk to make the payments.
 The Committee agreed the purchase of the many separate pieces of land needed, and they approved contracts for the supply of materials, craftsmen and labourers.
 Employed initially as Clerk, Benjamin Grazebrook also took a close interest in practical matters, and he eventually took over the surveyor's role as well.

-The canal was dug by gangs of navvies using picks, spades and wheelbarrows.
+The canal was dug by navvies using picks, spades and wheelbarrows.
 Bricks for the locks and bridges were made in temporary kilns from clay found nearby, and timber for the lock gates and stone where needed were shipped in along the canal as far as it had been completed.
 For a note about brick making along the Stroudwater Canal, read Brick Making.

 The canal was formally opened on 21 July 1779, and barges started to bring coal and other goods to Stroud at a much reduced cost.
 As toll income grew, the Company was able to spend money on improving some structures and providing houses for some of its employees.